How to Advance Your Career in Fire Service

 A higher education specializing in fire science, public administration, emergency management, finance, human resources or public health, can make a candidate more desirable for advanced roles like a fire chief or emergency manager.
-A degree in public administration with a concentration in Fire and Emergency Services will provide firefighters looking to advance with the degree qualifications as well as the skills needed.
+A MPA degree with a concentration in Fire and Emergency Services will provide firefighters looking to advance with the degree qualifications as well as the skills needed.
 Specifically, coursework focuses on:

 - Executive leadership

 - Strategic planning

 Anna Maria College’s MPA degree program can be completed online in as little as two years.
 Given that the culture of leadership positions in fire and emergency services values a blend of educational and professional experience, the competitive edge provided by exceeding educational requirements with a master’s degree in the widely-desired concentration of public management cannot be overstated.

 For more information on our online MPA degree, speak with one of our admissions advisers at 877-265-3201 or request information.